Syn. Calvatia cretacea (Berk.) Lloyd.

 Other arctic-alpine puffballs are often misidentified for and confused with L. cretaceum.

 A species with a circumpolar distribution in arctic-alpine areas of the northern hemisphere.
-Dependent on open arctic-alpine grassland and heathland on calcaereous soil.
+Fruitbodeis appear in open arctic-alpine grassland and heathland on calcaereous soil.
 Overgrowth due to abandoned reindeer grazing causes habitat decline.
-Also global warming is a considerable ongoing and future threat.
-Potential assessment VU (A)
+Global warming is a considerable ongoing and future threat to arctic-alpine environments.
+Suggested assessment VU (A)

 Lycoperdon cretaceum has a circumpolar arctic-alpine distribution in the northern hemisphere.
 Most frequent in arctic regions, scattered records from the Alps.
 Many records referring to young immature specimens are often misidentified and belong to other arctic-alpine puffballs (cfr Photo gallery on GBIF).
 Records from outside of the arctic-alpine vegetation are doubtful and should be revised.

 Arctic-alpine heathland and grassland on calcareous soil.
-Often in Dryad-vegetation of northern Europe.
+Often in Dryas-vegetation of northern Europe.
 Rarely found in light subalpine woodland (open spaces, roadsides).

 Global warming is a considerable threat causing habitat decline (overgrowth).
 Also abandoned rein-deer grazing is a threat (overgrowth).